![]() |

 Peano's Python front-end (API) is developed with Python 3.
 Python 2 is not supported.

-The easiest way to install the Peano Python packages is to navigate to myPeanoDirectory/
+The easiest way to install the Peano Python packages and to set the Python path directly is to navigate to myPeanoDirectory/

 first (you're in the right place if you see the pyproject.toml